This is a guest blog by Peter C. Atherton, P.E.

 What We Need to Know

-First, we need to better understand what is happening and what’s likely to come next.
+At first , we need to better understand what is happening and what’s likely to come next.

 Here is a link to a World Economic Forum article that presents data and perspectives on what we’re up against in terms of a secondary COVID-related epidemic of burnout and stress-related absenteeism in the workplace, and includes the graphic presented above.

-A similar response curve is likely to apply to the trauma and stresses related to fully visualized injustice and inequities and our calls for change.
+Also, A similar response curve is likely to apply to the trauma and stresses related to fully visualized injustice and inequities and our calls for change.

-My recommendation is to review this information and response sequence openly with your leadership team and talk about how it applies.
+In this case my recommendation is to review this information and response sequence openly with your leadership team and talk about how it applies.

 You Should Also: